connieliye/GroupHL/README.md

 - For kid_safe, profanity_check automatically returns scores in [0,1].
 - For love, we find the maximum number of "love" key word and use the number of "love" key words of each song / max(love key word) to normalize the score.
-- For length, we find the longest song and return 'max_length' which is the word number of the longest song.
+- For length, we find the longest song and return `max_length` which is the word number of the longest song.
 Then we use word number of each song / max(length) to normal the socore of length metric.
 - For mood & complexity, python packages automatically return scores in [0,1].

-In the last step, we combine all results in a list named 'result_list' and convert it into json file.
+In the last step, we combine all results in a list named `result_list` and convert it into json file.

 ## Contact us
 If you have any questions, please reach out to us by the following contact information: